-The Alabaster Veterans Center, Inc. was founded by Goodwin-Lee Post 138 American Legion in partnership with the City of Alabaster to serve as the primary hub and one-stop service location for all U.S. military Veterans, regardless of where they reside.
+The Alabaster Veterans Center, Inc. was founded by Goodwin-Lee Post 138 American Legion to serve as the primary hub and one-stop service location for all U.S. military Veterans, regardless of where they reside.
 The center involves the help and support of citizens, community leaders and Veteran volunteers, who serve to share their energy and talents to help all U.S. Veterans.

 Goodwin-Lee Post 138 American Legion

 Goodwin-Lee Post 138 American Legion was chartered in 1945 in the City of Alabaster, Alabama.
 Named after two local mill workers killed in action in World War II, PVT Vernon L. Goodwin and GM3C James Pat Lee, Post 138 became the American Legion pillar for the city and a mainstay in the community, primarily participating in local events and sponsoring teams in local and Legion sports.
 Over the course of many years, Post 138’s membership declined with the passing of many of its active members.
 Post 138 lay dormant for many years until 2018, with the leadership of Paul Gonthier, the new Post Commander, and participation of the other long standing members.

 Today, Post 138 has almost 100 active members who have worked hard to grow the Post and serve the community.
 Post 138 has partnered with the City of Alabaster to create and sustain the new Alabaster Veterans Center.